reduxjs/redux/docs/tutorials/fundamentals/part-4-store.md

 ![Redux DevTools Extension: diff tab](/img/tutorials/fundamentals/devtools-diff-tab.png)

-These are very powerful tools that can help us debug our apps and unerstand exactly what's happening inside.
+These are very powerful tools that can help us debug our apps and understand exactly what's happening inside.

 ## What You've Learned